chenyunguiMilook/vectorshop-site/docs/10_intro.md

 # VectorShop Intro

-VectorShop is a professional vector design tool built for designers, offering intuitive and powerful features that streamline the creation of stunning vector graphics and icons.
+VectorShop is a vector design tool dedicated to making it easy for everyone to create stunning vector graphics.
+With a rich collection of built-in format presets, it allows one-click export to meet the requirements of various platforms.
+Specifically optimized for SF Symbols, it significantly boosts design efficiency.

 ## Basic Concepts